compiler-explorer/infra/docs/windows_architecture.md

 ## Compiler and tools restrictions

-Compilers are not running through appcontainer yet, but it does use cewrapper for execution.
-But it is running using the ce user which has certain restrictions that are setup in `init/start.ps1`.
+Compilers are not running through appcontainer yet, but it does use cewrapper for execution, and it's running using the ce user which has certain restrictions that are setup in `init/start.ps1`.

 ## Bootstrapping